jorgenschaefer/elpy/docs/concepts.rst

 .. option:: elpy-rpc-python-command

    The Python interpreter Elpy should use to run the RPC process.
-This defaults to ``"python"``, which should be correct for most cases, as a virtual env should make that the right interpreter.
+This defaults to ``"python"``, which should be correct for most cases.

-   Please do note that this is *not* an interactive interpreter, so do not set this to ``"ipython"`` or similar.
+   Please do note that this is *not* an interactive interpreter, so do not set this to ``"ipython"``, ``"jupyter"`` or similar.

+   As the RPC should be independent of any virtual environment, Elpy will try to use the system interpreter if it exists.
+If you wish to use a specific python interpreter (from a virtual environment for example), set this to the full interpreter path.

 .. option:: elpy-rpc-virtualenv-path